hexatomic/hexatomic/CONTRIBUTING.md

 - reporting a bug,
 - submitting code,
 - proposing a new feature, or
-- put yourself forward to become the maintainer,
+- putting yourself forward to become the maintainer,
 - ...

 Please read these guidelines before contributing.